rosariomgomez/tradyfit/docs/testing.md

 ## Improving code quality

 <h3>Code climate and Landscape</h3>
-They provide a suite of static analysis tools that rate code complexity, look for code duplication, style and clarity.
+They provide a suite of static analysis tools that inspect the code complexity, look for code duplication, security issues, style and clarity.
 I use both tools because although there is some overlapping on the information they provide, there are some problems that appear only in one or the other.

 - [Code climate dashboard](https://codeclimate.com/github/rosariomgomez/tradyfit)